Lochnair/openwrt-mr200v4/README.md

 Currently the only tested method of installation is by hooking up UART and booting into OpenWrt using TFTP, and flashing OpenWrt by using sysupgrade.

+## TFTP recovery
+Haven't tested this.
+U-boot attempts to load the file 'tp_recovery.bin' from 192.168.0.225.

 ## Revert to stock
 I have not attempted to revert to stock by using TFTP recovery or similar, but I can comfirm that writing a backup of the firmware partition with the `mtd` utility worked.